-Digitalisation will lead to some radical changes.
+Digitalisation leads to some radical changes.

 Also in the insurance industry.
 In order to capitalise on the resulting opportunities, Vienna Insurance Group is already concentrating on the insurance of the future.